sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

 .. c:function:: drizzle_st* drizzle_create(const char *host, in_port_t port, const char *user, const char *password, const char *db, drizzle_options_st *options)

    Creates a connection connection object.
 If a path beginning with ``/`` is given as the host the library will connect as a UDS socket.
-Otherwise a TCP/IP conection is made.
+Otherwise a TCP/IP connection is made.

    .. note::
       a connection does not happen until the first query or an explicit :c:func:`drizzle_connect` call is made